AI Spending Is Accelerating Again: Why Chips, Memory, and Infrastructure Are the New Battleground

 You cannot ignore the hardware anymore.
 Treating the cloud like an infinite, abstract pool of compute will bankrupt your startup.

-2. **Diversify Your Silicon:** Do not hardcode your infrastructure to require CUDA.
-Use abstraction layers like ONNX or OpenVINO.
-Be ready to migrate to AWS Inferentia or Google TPUs the second the unit economics flip.
+2. **Diversify Your Silicon:** Do not hardcode your infrastructure to require CUDA exclusively.
+Use abstraction layers like ONNX, OpenVINO, or Triton.
+Be ready to migrate workloads to AWS Inferentia, Google TPUs, or AMD hardware the second the unit economics flip.

-3. **Quantize Everything:** FP16 is bloated.
+3. **Quantize Everything:** FP16 is bloated for inference.
 INT8 is the baseline.
-Experiment with 4-bit or even 1.58-bit quantization frameworks.
-Smaller models require less memory bandwidth, which means you can run them on cheaper hardware.
+Experiment with 4-bit or even experimental 1.58-bit (ternary) quantization frameworks.
+Smaller models require less memory bandwidth, which means you can run them on cheaper, more readily available hardware.

-4. **Push to the Edge:** If your app can run a 3B parameter model locally via WebGPU or CoreML, do it.
-Protect your cloud infrastructure budget for heavy lifting.
+4. **Push to the Edge:** If your app can run a 3B to 8B parameter model locally via WebGPU, CoreML, or ONNX Runtime, do it.
+Protect your cloud infrastructure budget for heavy lifting and complex reasoning tasks.

 5. **Accept the Depreciation:** Hardware is ephemeral again.
-Do not lock yourself into 3-year reserved instances for AI accelerators.
-The hardware you buy today will be embarrassingly obsolete by 2026.
-Stay liquid.
+Do not lock yourself into 3-year reserved instances for specific AI accelerators unless you have an iron-clad business case.
+The hardware you buy or rent today will be embarrassingly obsolete by 2026.
+Stay liquid and stay flexible.